cdanielcadena/tanagR/README.md

 	gridExtra
 	magick

 All these libraries will be installed with `tanagR` if not available on your system.
 Installation should go smoothly.
 If you have issues, please double check the requirements for those libraries (e.g., R version, your OS, etc).
-For LinuX or OSX users, `magick` may require installing other libraries; for further information on installing `magick` on Linux and OSX click [here](https://github.com/ropensci/magick).
+For Linux or OSX users, `magick` requires installing other libraries; for further information on installing `magick` on Linux and OSX click [here](https://github.com/ropensci/magick).

 ## How to use tanagR